tobealive/docs/docs/concepts/v-and-c.md

 If it does not find it, V assumes that there is a `@VMODROOT/c/implementation.c` file, and tries to compile it to a **.o** file, then will use that.

-This allows you to have C code, that is contained in a V module, so that its distribution is easier.
+This allows you to have C code that is contained in a V module, so that its distribution is easier.
 You can see a complete minimal example for using C code in a V wrapper module here:
 [project_with_c_code](https://github.com/vlang/v/tree/master/vlib/v/tests/project_with_c_code).
 Another example, demonstrating passing structs from C to V and back again: